charlienicholson/charlienicholson/README.md

 ### Welcome! 👋

-- 🔭 I’m currently working on ...
-C#
+- 🔭 I’m currently working in C#
-- 🌱 I’m currently learning ...
-Python & YOLOL
 - 📫 How to reach me: ...
 [Website](https://nicholson.codes/)
-- 😄 Pronouns: ...
-He/Him